phan/phan/internal/Issue-Types-Caught-by-Phan.md

 # Context

-This category of issue are for when you're doing stuff out of the context in which you're allowed to do it like referencing `self` or `parent` when not in a class, interface or trait.
+This category of issue is for when you're doing stuff out of the context in which you're allowed to do it, e.g. referencing `self` or `parent` when not in a class, interface or trait.

 ## PhanContextNotObject